deep-learning-for-humans/spam-slaya/README.md

   </tbody>
 </table>

-9. On the “Test users” page, is where you add your email and the email of the loved ones that you want to give access to this, to.
+9. On the "Test users" page, is where you add your email and the email of the loved ones that you want to give access to this, to.
 You can give 100 people access.
-The idea is that this project will forever remain in “test mode” and never get out of it.
+The idea is that this project will forever remain in "test mode" and never get out of it.
 Thus you being the administrator, can control who gets access to this app, simply by adding or removing them from this page.
-10. Once that is done, hit “Save and continue” and this will show you a summary.
-Hit “Back to dashboard”.
+10. Once that is done, hit "Save and continue" and this will show you a summary.
+Hit "Back to dashboard".
 We are now ready to create the credentials.
-11. Go back to the [“Gmail API API/Service details page”](https://console.cloud.google.com/apis/api/gmail.googleapis.com/credentials) and hit the “create credentials” button and select “OAuth Client ID”.
+11. Go back to the ["Gmail API API/Service details page"](https://console.cloud.google.com/apis/api/gmail.googleapis.com/credentials) and hit the "create credentials" button and select "OAuth Client ID".
-12. In the page that comes up, select “Web application” and name it.
-Under “Authorised redirect URIs” enter the redirect URI
+12. In the page that comes up, select "Web application" and name it.
+Under "Authorised redirect URIs" enter the redirect URI
     - If you are hosting this locally, it can be something like `http://localhost:8080/oauth2callback`
     - If you are hosting this for others to be used, the starting part of the URI will change but it has to end with `/oauth2callback`.
 We recommend using HTTPS (via caddy) to ease your deployment out.
-13. Once that is done, hit “Create” and it will present you with a popup with your credentials
+13. Once that is done, hit "Create" and it will present you with a popup with your credentials
     - On this screen, you are presented with the credentials required to use the app.
-    - Hit “Download JSON” and save this json to a place of your choice.
+    - Hit "Download JSON" and save this json to a place of your choice.

 <table>
   <tbody>